tomcartwrightuk/horizon-demo/README.md

 ## Concepts to demo with this application and how

 ### Atomicity
-If you deposit exactly £50 with the name Mr X, the transaction does not register in branch account but does in horizon
+Make a deposit but cancel it.
+The deposit will show in horizon but not in bank and PO ledgers.
+Reconcile to show that the cash account is in deficit.

 ### Concistency
-More money than available in branch cash account - branch account shows a withdrawal of only available funds but Horizon shows intended amount.
+More money than available in branch cash account - branch account shows a withdrawal of only available funds but Horizon shows intended amount so money is owed to PO account.

 ### Isolation
-Something to do with report.
-Delay the sending of horizon transaction and then run report.
+Make a withdrawal.
+Change the delay for sending of horizon record and then run reconciliation report which will show discrepancy.

 ### Durability
-Turn off horizon server.
-Money is withdrawn from the PO account and bank but not horizon.
-Turn on the server and it sends several messages
+Turn off horizon server and deposit some money.
+Money will go into PO account and bank but not horizon.
+Turn on the Horizon server and it sends several messages resulting in many instances of that transaction.

 ### Roles and remote access
 Login to cash branch and change a transaction and re-run the report